Updated: 17th June 2020

 Perhaps the most common situation where a distribution in specie is utilised, is when it comes to director’s loan accounts.
 If your company has an overdrawn director’s loan account (DLA) it is often distributed as an asset of the company even if it is not being paid back prior to the MVL.
 This is because the DLA is an asset of the company, which will be distributed amongst the shareholders as part of the MVL; if the director who owes the DLA to the company is also the shareholder who will receive the DLA when it is distributed as an asset, then they are essentially paying themselves back.
 However, it is not for simplicities sake that overdrawn DLAs are distributed in specie, more importantly for the shareholders, massive tax savings can be made by employing this method.
 This is because this is currently classed as capital and not income, allowing a lower rate of tax to be applied.

 However, HMRC has announced plans to change the rules surrounding overdrawn director’s loan accounts and distributions in specie.
 This would allow HMRC to tax these distributions as income as opposed to their current tax status as capital.
-This has obvious benefits for HMRC; as tax could be levied at a dividend rate of up to 38.1% instead of the current 10% (with entrepreneurs’ relief), or 20% capital gains tax.
+This has obvious benefits for HMRC; as tax could be levied at a dividend rate of up to 38.1% instead of the current 10% (with Business Asset Disposal Relief - formally known as Entrepreneurs’ Relief), or 20% capital gains tax.